Plumbers' knots: A cell complex for

 \section{A cell complex for $S_n$}

-We will now make a crucial observation: the spaces $P_n$ possess an intrinsic combinatorial cell structure which is compatable with the partition into subspaces $S_n$ and $K_n$.
+The spaces $P_n$ possess an intrinsic combinatorial cell structure which is compatable with the partition into subspaces $S_n$ and $K_n$.
+The cell structure arises by collecting plumbers' curves $\phi_v$, into families based on the ordering of their vertices when projected onto the $x$, $y$ and $z$ axes.

 Let $\Sigma_n$ be the symmetric group on $n$ letters.
-It will sometimes be convenient to represent $\sigma\in\Sigma_n$ in \emph{permutation} notation, $\sigma(1)\sigma(2)\dots\sigma(n)$.
+It will sometimes be convenient to represent $\sigma\in\Sigma_n$ in \emph{permutation} notation as a string of integers, $\sigma(1)\sigma(2)\dots\sigma(n)$.
 By convention, we will use $\tau$ exclusively to refer to transpositions, while other symbols may represent any permutation.

-As most of our constructions and results will be symmetric for our $x$, $y$ and $z$ coordinates, we will often make statements only for $x$.
+Throughout, most of our constructions and results will be identical for $x$, $y$ and $z$ coordinates.
+To simplify statements, we will usually only explicitly describe the $x$ coordinate version.

 \begin{defn} Let $\sigma \in \Sigma_{n-1}$.
-We say $v \in P_n$ \emph{respects $\sigma$ in x} if
+We say $\phi_v \in P_n$ \emph{respects $\sigma$ in x} if